 It is immoral to buy dozens of cars or live in a sprawling mansion when other people are starving, and other species are endangered.
 The long-term solution is not to try to limit people's desires.
 That is impossible; as Florman says, people: "... will not stand still for vague promises of psychic contentment that is to follow in the wake of voluntary temperance.
 Man has not come this far through the evolutionary furnace to settle for a bucolic idyll."
 The solution is to remake the world, and ultimately the whole solar system, so that everyone can have practically unlimited amounts of material goods.
-Let those who wish to collect a dozen antique Ferraris store them underground!
-Or on the moon.
-As long as they are not parked in my yard, I will not care.
-Cars are made of iron, and we have unlimited amounts of iron in the solar system.
 Most people, when given all the all the money they want, are satisfied with a moderate, sensible, responsible lifestyle.